The Rhythm of the Saints: Background

 Simon had traveled to Brazil on five different occasions between 1988 and 1989, taking particular interest in the sounds coming from various street musicians that he encountered.
 He was encouraged to visit Brazil after Eddie Palmieri told him that "the journey of the drum goes with the slave trade, from West Africa to Brazil, then up the Caribbean."
 During his time in the city of Salvador, Bahia, he encountered the music ensemble Grupo Cultural Olodum after hearing that they were rehearsing there.
 Simon was impressed with their playing and recorded the ensemble two days later for "The Obvious Child", which became the opening track to Rhythm of the Saints.

 On Rhythm of the Saints, Simon decided to build many of the tracks around polyrhythmic percussion patterns.
 He said that the rhythms influenced some of the melodies and lyrics that later accompanied the compositions.
 Simon constructed chord changes around these rhythms and described the chord progressions on Rhythm of the Saints as "more adventurous" than the work on his previous album, Graceland.

 Simon began to promote Rhythm of the Saints in August 1990 by inviting members of the press to the recording studio, where he sang material from his forthcoming album over the existing instrumentation, which had yet to be finalized at this stage.
-The album release date was originally set for September of that year, although less than three days before the album was planned for distribution to retail stores, Simon pushed the release date back over his belief that the mixes and track sequencing were not satisfactory.
-Simon also used this time to redo some of the vocals and said that "if you gave me the record for another week, I could take it up a pretty good notch."
-On November 15, Simon announced on the Saturday Night Live sound stage that he would be embarking on the 41-date "Born At The Right Time Tour" with a 17-piece touring band beginning on January 4, 1991 in Tacoma, Washington.
+The album release date was originally set for September 1990, although Simon pushed the release date back over his belief that the mixes and track sequencing were not satisfactory, having made the decision less than three days before the album was planned for distribution to retail stores.
+Simon also used this time to redo some of the vocals; he told Billboard that "if you gave me the record for another week, I could take it up a pretty good notch."
+On November 15, Simon announced on the Saturday Night Live sound stage that he would be embarking on his Born At The Right Time world tour with a 17-piece touring band beginning on January 4, 1991, in Tacoma, Washington.